Avoid Landmines When Asserting Breach of Good Faith Contracts

 The U.S. Court of Federal Claims rejected this argument in the case of MANSOOR INTERNATIONAL DEVELOPMENT SERVICES, INC. V. U.S because the government’s position would eliminate any possibility that breach of the implied covenant of good faith could itself provide the basis for a claim that a contract was breached.

 - The court stated that the implied covenant of good faith and fair dealing in government contracts stems from the consensual terms reflected in an expressed contract, but it addresses the parties’ reasonable expectations that may not have been embodied in explicit contractual language.

 Scope Changes and Claims: Oftentimes, during the contract management phase, the government contracting agency directs contractors to perform additional work.
 It also orders contractors to do something that would require a change order of amendment to the contract.
-When the contractor submits a claim, the agency may deny the claim and assert that the contract never included this level of work.This could be a possible violation of the good faith contracts rule.
+When the contractor submits a claim, the agency may deny the claim and assert that the contract never included this level of work.This could be a possible breach of good faith rule.